mathieucarbou/YaSolR/docs/index.md

 To know more about how Solar Routers work, please go to the [overview](overview.md) page.

-You can have a look at the [comparison](comparison.md) page to see how YaSolR compares to other Solar Routers.
+You can have a look at the [comparison](comparison.md) page to read about how YaSolR compares to other Solar Routers.

+You can have a look at the [benefits](benefits.md) page to read about all the advantages of YaSolR.

 ## YaSolR Benefits